Shiloh Scholarship Applications are now available!

 -- Proverbs 24:3

-As we recognize our scholarship recipients, we also celebrate the Scholarship Committee of Shiloh Baptist Church, honoring their commitment as stewards of our heritage, thus preserving our treasures and protecting our future.
+Higher education has always been important to Shiloh.
+The Scholarship Committee of the Shiloh Baptist Church launched a scholarship fund in 1945.
+Since 1947, Shiloh has proudly offered a range of scholarships to its members to support their dreams of earning a college degree.
+As we select and recognize our scholarship recipients annually, we also celebrate the original scholarship committee, honoring their commitmee as stewards of our heritage, thus preserving our treasures and protecting our future.
 The vision of these faithful members to institute a scholarship fund became a reality in 1945.
 Thus was laid the foundation on which we are building our future.

-We continue to honor and remember those members who wove into our tapestry a program that has continued for over 70 years and made awards to over 450 students!
+We continue to honor and remember those members who wove into our tapestry a program that has continued for over 75 years and made awards to over 450 students!
 In recent years, the total amounts awarded each Scholarship Sunday have averaged over $27,000.
-More historical information about the scholarship program at Shiloh, and a roster of Shiloh scholarship recipients since 1947 is available on the church website.

 In addition to providing oversight in the awarding of scholarships and other prizes funded by members and organizations of Shiloh Baptist Church, the Scholarship Committee provides publicity about scholarship and award opportunities by groups not affiliated with our church, collaborates with groups to sponsor events that provide information about the college application process, and hosts a reception recognizing members of the congregation who have been promoted from the elementary and middle school levels and those who are graduates of high school through graduate and professional school.